-The FN CAL rifle was designed with mass production in mind, with extensive use of steel stampings and plastics.
-However, the production life of this rifle was relatively short, and only about 12 000 of FN CAL rifles were manufactured before FN closed the CAL production line in 1977 and switched to more promising design, known as FN FNC.
-Most of these rifles were sold in Latin America and Africa.
-The main problems, associated with FN CAL rifles, were complexity of manufacture of certain parts, insufficient reliability and somewhat complex maintenance procedures.
+The FN CAL rifle was designed with mass production in mind, utilizing steel stampings and plastics as much as possible.
+However, the production life of this rifle was relatively short, and only about 12 000 of FN CAL rifles were manufactured before FN closed the CAL production line in 1977.
+At that time it switched to a more promising design, the FN FNC.
+Most FNC Rifles were sold in Latin America and Africa.
+The main problems, associated with FN CAL, were the complexity of manufacture of certain parts, insufficient reliability and the somewhat complex maintenance procedures.

 The FN CAL Assault Rifle is a gas operated, select-fire weapon.
 It uses a short-stroke gas piston, located above the barrel.
 The locking is achieved by a rotating bolt with multiple radial lugs that engage the barrel extension.
 The receiver is made from steel stampings and assembled from two parts (upper and lower), hinged at the front.

 The trigger unit is equipped with a 4 position safety / fire selector, and allows for single shot, 3-round burst and full automatic fire.
 The charging handle is located on the right side of the receiver, and moves along with the bolt group when gun is fired.
 This rifle can be fitted with a fixed plastic butt or side folding metallic butt.